alexSysBio/ndtwo_to_omezarr/README.md

 # ndtwo_to_omezarr

 This repository includes functions that can be used to convert, store and read .nd2 microscopy multichannel files into OME-Zarr.
-Two examples are provided in the <code> apply_omezarr_to_python_github.ipynb </code>
+Two examples are provided in the <code> apply_omezarr_to_python_github.ipynb </code> notebook with different iteration axes.
+The Napari viewer is also applied for specific XY positions.